NVIDIA-AI-IOT/NVIDIA-Optical-Character-Detection-and-Recognition-Solution/triton/README.md

 - Start a triton client container

+  To speed up processing images in client, it's recommended that user can run this client container in a machine with GPU, then nvJpeg lib will be used to accelerate the image processing.
+User can run this client container in a machine without GPU as well.

   ```
+  # if you are using a machine without GPU
   docker run -it --rm -v <path to images dir>:<path to images dir>  --net=host nvcr.io/nvidian/tao/nvocdr_triton_client:v1.0 bash

+  # if you are using a machine which does have a GPU
+  docker run -it --rm -v <path to images dir>:<path to images dir> --gpus all --net=host nvcr.io/nvidian/tao/nvocdr_triton_client:v1.0 bash

   python3 client.py -d <path to images dir> -bs 1
   ```